 Continuous improvement regarding the Company's ESG aspects is high on the agenda.
 Integrating sustainability into the business culture and supply chain is a key factor in operating a successful and sustainable global business.
-The Company will continue to increase the knowledge of employees regarding ethics and human rights as well as continue to increase the knowledge of its suppliers and service providers sustainability aspects.
+The Company will continue to increase the knowledge of employees regarding ethics and human rights as well as continue to increase the knowledge of sustainability aspects.